Chapter Four · The Tax Angle

 | 7.00% | $19,286 | $38,571 | Spectrum CU (first $1K) |

-Under age 19: All unearned income above $2,700 is taxed at the parent's rate, regardless of the child's filing status or income level.
+- Under age 19: all unearned income above $2,700 is taxed at the parent's rate.

-Age 19+ (not a student) or age 24+: The kiddie tax no longer applies.
+- Age 19+ (not a student) or age 24+: the kiddie tax no longer applies.
 All unearned income is taxed at the child's own rate.

-Exceptions: The kiddie tax does not apply to married children filing jointly, children with no living parents, or children who provide more than half their own support.
+- Exceptions: the kiddie tax does not apply to married children filing jointly, children with no living parents, or children who provide more than half their own support.

-Filing Options: Form 8615 vs Form 8814
+Form 8615 vs Form 8814

-Form 8615: Child's Return
+Form 8615: child's return

 File a separate tax return for the child.
 Attach Form 8615 to calculate the tax on unearned income above $2,700 at the parent's rate.

-Pros: More accurate calculation.
-Child builds tax filing history.
+Pros: more accurate calculation, child builds tax filing history.

-Cons: More paperwork.
-Requires parent's tax information.
+Cons: more paperwork, requires parent's tax information.

-Form 8814: Parent's Return
+Form 8814: parent's return

 Include the child's income on the parent's return.
-Available if the child's income is only from interest and dividends and totals less than $11,500.
+Available if the child's income is only interest and dividends and totals less than $11,500.

-Pros: Simpler.
-One return covers everything.
+Pros: simpler, one return covers everything.

-| Account Type | Subject to Kiddie Tax? | Why |
+| Account type | Subject? | Why |

 |---|---|---|

-| Custodial savings (UTMA/UGMA) | Yes | Interest is the child's unearned income |
+| Custodial savings (UTMA / UGMA) | Yes | Interest is the child's unearned income |

-| Custodial brokerage | Yes | Dividends + capital gains are unearned income |
+| Custodial brokerage | Yes | Dividends and capital gains are unearned income |

-| Joint savings | No | Account is in parent's name |
+| Joint savings | No | Account is in the parent's name |

 | 529 plan | No | Qualified withdrawals are tax-free |

-| Custodial Roth IRA | No | Contributions from earned income; growth is tax-deferred |
+| Custodial Roth IRA | No | Contributions from earned income; growth tax-deferred |

 Keep custodial balances below the threshold